Zarif Irfan Hashimuddin

-Muhammad Zarif Irfan bin Hashimuddin (born 21 February 1995) is a Malaysian professional footballer who plays as a goalkeeper for Malaysia Super League club Immigration.
+Muhammad Zarif Irfan bin Hashimuddin is a Malaysian professional footballer who plays as a goalkeeper.

 Club career

 AirAsia

 Zarif was a baggage handler at a low-cost airline AirAsia and represented the company in the third tier Malaysia FAM League in 2015.

 Selangor

 After his contract with AirAsia expired, Zarif signed with Malaysia Super League side Selangor in December 2015.
 Zarif has not made any appearances for Selangor in 2016 season.
 On 21 January 2017, he made his league debut for Selangor in a 2–0 win over Penang in MP Selayang Stadium.

 PKNS

 In December 2017, Zarif signed a contract with Malaysia Super League club PKNS FC.
 He made his debut for the club on 14 July 2018 in a 4–0 win over Terengganu.